 - Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Delete." - After you enter the Phonebook Delete menu, you will then be asked for the name of the entry that you wish to delete.
 You can either say the name of a phonebook entry that you wish to delete or you can say "List Names" to hear a list of the entries in the phonebook from which you choose.
-To select one of the entries from the list, press the "Voice Recognition" button while the UConnectTM system is playing the desired entry and say "Delete." - After you enter the name, the UConnect[TM] system will ask you which designation you wish to delete: home, work, mobile or pager.
-Say the designation you wish to delete.
+To select one of the entries from the list, press the "Voice Recognition" button while the UConnectTM system is playing the desired entry and say "Delete."

+- After you enter the name, the UConnectTM system will ask you which designation you wish to delete: home, work, mobile or pager.
+Say the designation you wish to delete. - Note that only the phonebook entry in the current language is deleted.